flyingSpagetiMonstr/PE/note.md

 - EntryPoint
 - BaseOfCode
 - size of the image: The size (in bytes) of the image, including all headers, as the image is loaded in memory.
 It must be a multiple of SectionAlignment.
+- For files open for update (those which include a "+" sign), on which both input and output operations are allowed, the stream shall be flushed (fflush) or repositioned (fseek, fsetpos, rewind) before a reading operation that follows a writing operation.
+The stream shall be repositioned (fseek, fsetpos, rewind) before a writing operation that follows a reading operation (whenever that operation did not reach the end-of-file).